Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Experiments

 \subsection{Experimental Setup}

 \textbf{Simulated data.} We evaluate INCAMA on large-scale physics-aware simulations inspired by The Virtual Brain (TVB)~\citep{sanz2013virtual}, which generates whole-brain neural activity with known directed connectivity, transmission delays, and controlled nonstationarity.
 Realistic EEG and fMRI observations are obtained via biophysically grounded forward models.
+The simulators are designed to preserve the factors that matter for graph recovery rather than only matching marginal signal statistics: sparse anatomical substrate, strictly positive conduction delays, time-varying coupling strengths, modality-specific measurement distortion, and realistic sampling/noise.
+EEG simulations include leadfield mixing and source leakage, while fMRI simulations include ROI-specific HRFs, high-resolution neural dynamics, HRF convolution, and TR downsampling.
+This yields a controlled stress test for indirect causal recovery: the ground-truth graph is known, but the observations retain the main distortions that make human EEG/fMRI difficult.
 Simulation details are provided in Appendix~\ref{sec:appendix_EEG_simulator} and Appendix~\ref{sec:appendix_fMRI_simulator} for EEG and fMRI, respectively.

-\textbf{Real data.} For real-world validation, we use motor-task fMRI data from the Human Connectome Project (HCP S1200), parcellated into 68 cortical regions using the Desikan--Killiany atlas~\citep{desikan2006automated}.
-All models are trained exclusively on simulated data and transferred zero-shot to HCP data, where evaluation focuses on the consistency of inferred causal pathways with established motor network organization.
+\textbf{Real data.} As an external plausibility check, we use motor-task fMRI data from the Human Connectome Project (HCP S1200), parcellated into 68 cortical regions using the Desikan--Killiany atlas~\citep{desikan2006automated}.
+All models are trained exclusively on simulated data and transferred zero-shot to HCP data, where evaluation focuses on whether high-scoring directed edges align with established motor-network organization.
+Because ground-truth directed connectivity is not available in humans, we follow an \emph{indirect evaluation paradigm} common in neuroimaging-based causal discovery: (i) quantitative recovery when the graph is known in simulation; (ii) anatomical and task-network face validity on real data; and (iii) stability under physically plausible forward-model perturbations (Appendix~\ref{app:robust_tables}).
+We do not interpret the HCP experiment as ground-truth causal validation.